baseline-dev/docs/src/content/index.md

 ## Baseline integrations

-We are continuously expandign the list of supported SaaS service for you.
+We are continuously expanding the list of supported SaaS service for you.
 Head over to the [integrations section](/integrations/index.html) of the documentation.

 ## Getting involved